Preventative septic maintenance guidance for Abbotsford homeowners and acreage properties Plan service

 Useful reassurance for owners trying to stay ahead of problems

-For planning-stage homeowners, the site should feel steady and competent rather than salesy.
-This section gives them a concrete reason to trust the next step.
+For planning-stage homeowners, the guidance should feel steady and competent rather than salesy.
+These details give them a concrete reason to trust the next step.

 Property context matters